General Info – summary

 This impressive monoecious Tree may reach 21m high.
 Short spines may persist.
 The large oval, obovate to elliptic Leaves are simple, alternate and may be deciduous.
-Visible Side veins form a distinctive herringbone pattern.
+Visible side veins occur in a distinctive herringbone pattern.
 Small, monoecious, unisexual, 5-merous Flowers are in compact cymes with smaller petals than sepals.
 Fruit – a small, edible, ellipsoid, fleshy 1 seeded berry.
-Calyx remains are visible
+Remains of the calyx are visible.

 Previous Names: Bridelia stenocarpa, Candelabria micrantha.